greglan/greglan.github.io/pages/security/cryptography/block-ciphers.md

 * Advantage: allows some error correcting codes to work when applied before encryption
 * Drawback: no parallel decryption possible

-## Stream ciphers
-* Encrypt one bit or byte at a time
-* Faster than block ciphers
-* Easier/cheaper to implement in hardware than block ciphers
-* Harder to implement "securely" than block ciphers
-* Often used when plaintext comes in quantities of unknowable length (such as secure wireless connection)
-* Less susceptible to noise than block ciphers
-* No integrity or authentication
-* Examples: Trivium, ChaCha/Salsa20, RC4

 ## Resources and references